This baby whale is an orca named J50.

 According to Michael Harris, executive director of PWWA, baby whale J50 is constantly leaping into the air and doing belly flops.
 They never know exactly why orcas breach, but when a young one does what J50’s been doing, over and over again, and being so playful and affectionate with family members, they lost their cold scientific analysis and just concluded she’s leaping from pure joy.
 It’s definitely a joy to watch.

-Vintage Map of Columbia, Missouri from 1869
+Restored Vintage Map of Chautauqua Lake from 1885

 Image: Clint “Showtime” Rivers, Eagle Wing Tours, Victoria, BC.